oerg866/win98-quickinstall/README.md

     - CPU type: Intel Pentium II (Deschutes)
     - Memory: 64 MB
   - Display:
-    - Video: [AGP] 3dfx Voodoo3 3000 (any video card that does not have an integrated driver in Windows 98 is fine)
+    - Video: [ISA] VGA (or any video card that does not have an integrated driver in Windows 98 / ME)
   - Network:
     - None, ***VERY IMPORTANT TO MAKE SURE NETWORK DRIVER SETUP STAYS INTACT!!***
   - Hard disks: